alireza-hariri/go4py/README.md

 </div>

 Do you ever wish Python were faster? `go4py` is here to help!
 Enjoy the speed and simplicity of Go within Python!
-You just need to write bottlenecks of your Python code as some CGo functions. `go4py` will automatically generate the Python module for you!
+You can write bottlenecks of your Python code as CGo functions.
+The `go4py` will automatically generate a Python module from it for you!

 Check the performance boost in our [benchmarks](docs/benchmark.md) and get a sense of how much faster it can be compared to basic Python! 🚀